dougeby/IntuneDocs/intune/monitor-audit-logs.md

 The **initiated by** filter enables you to define an actor's name or its universal principal name (UPN).

-The **category** filter enables you to select one of the following filter:
+The **category** filter lets you select one of the following filter:

 - All
 - Core category